Garulf/Flox/README.md

 Flox is a Python library to help build Flow Launcher and Wox plugins

-Flox adds many useful methods to speed up plugin devolpment
+Flox adds many useful methods to speed up plugin development

 Heavily inspired from the great work done by deanishe at: [deanishe/alfred-workflow](https://github.com/deanishe/alfred-workflow)